Open the StudioOne software and select the Configure External Devices link in the Setup area on the Start Page.

 Once you have the button set up, to assign a command to the parameter, right click and select assign command.

 Search the appropriate command and select that command as sn below:

 For mapping software to hardware to your devices controls, see below:

 If you are unable to get this working make sure your keyboard has the latest drivers installed if one is available at the manufacturers website.
-Also make sure to try different ports, if you are using a USB cable to hook up, it will read as the device driver midi port and if you are using an Audio interface with a 5 pin midi cable it will be the devices midi in/out ports you will use, you may need to double check the cables to make sure they are working properly.
+Also make sure to try different ports, if you are using a USB cable to hook up.
+It will read as the device driver midi port and if you are using an Audio interface with a 5 pin midi cable it will be the devices midi in/out ports you will use, you may need to double check the cables to make sure they are working properly and/or configured to the proper in/out ports.
 Make sure your INPUT and OUTPUT ports from the Audio Device to the Keyboard or controller are routing properly.
 Make sure your Instrument tracks have the correct device routed to them.
 You can click on the Instrument track and select the MIDI device in the drop down menu.